 The cross-industry variation in Chinese export growth evident in Figure 4 is far from unusual.
-The distribution of comparative advantage across industries for a country tends to be fat-tailed, such that for most countries a relatively small number of products dominate exports (Hanson, Lind, and Muendler, 2015).
-Because of this skewness, U.S. industries-and the regions in which they locate-vary widely in their exposure to import competition from China.
-As we discuss in section 4, this variation is very useful for identifying the labor-market consequences of trade shocks.
+The distribution of comparative advantage across industries for a country tends to be fattailed, such that for most countries relatively few products dominate exports (Hanson et al. 2015).
+Because of this skewness, US industries-and the regions in which they locate-vary widely in their exposure to import competition from China.
+As we discuss in Section 4, this variation is useful for identifying the labor-market consequences of trade shocks.

-China's export surge in manufacturing accelerated after 2001, the year in which the country entered the World Trade Organization (Figure 2).
-On first consideration, it is puzzling why WTO accession should have mattered much for China's trade.
-Europe and the U.S. had granted China most-favored nation (MFN) status as far back as the 1980s.
+China's export surge in manufacturing accelerated after 2001, the year in which the country entered the WTO (Figure 2).
+On first consideration, one wonders why WTO accession mattered much for China's trade.
+Europe and the United States had granted China most-favored nation (MFN) status as far back as the 1980s.
 WTO membership would seem to have done little more than formalize trade relations that were already two decades old.
-Still, something happened to deepen China's manufacturing provess: between 1998 and 2007 productivity in the sector grew at the astounding pace of 8% per year (Brandt, Van Biesebroeck, and Zhang, 2012).
+Still, something happened to deepen China's manufacturing provess: Between 1998 and 2007, productivity in the sector grew at the astounding rate of 8% per year (Brandt et al. 2012).
+Although the literature has yet to provide a full accounting of China's recent export growth, it has uncovered several mechanisms through which reform strengthened its manufacturing industries.

-dummies has an r-squared value of just 0.17, indicating that the majority of the variation in penetration occurs across detailed industries within subsectors.
+$^{^{11}}$ An industry-level regression of the change in net import penetration between 1991 and 2007 on 10 subsector dummies has an r-squared value of just 0.17, indicating that the majority of the variation in penetration occurs across detailed industries within subsectors.